byu-cs329/lab1-cfg-rd/README.md

 # Java Subset

 Use the same subset of Java as defined in **Lab0 Constant Folding**.
-See [README.md](https://github.com/byu-cs329/lab0-constant-folding) in the master template repository or the most updated set of language restrictions and the further restrictions below.
+See [README.md](https://github.com/byu-cs329/lab0-constant-folding) in the master template repository or the most updated set of language restrictions.
+There may be additional restrictions in the requirements.

 # Interfaces